Coyn123/TcpUtilsV2/README.md

 ## Status

 Active work in progress.
-Development is currently focused on a small, self-contained core — `Listener` → `Connection` → `IStream` — rather than the full library.
+Development is currently focused on a small, self-contained core, `Listener` → `Connection` → `IStream` → `TaskBase`/`HttpTask`, rather than the full library.

 ## Active core